To the Members of Essar Ports Limited

 13. CORPORATE SOCIAL RESPONSIBILITY

-The composition and terms of reference of the Corporate Social Responsibility Committee had been fixed by the Board of Directors of your Company.
-The CSR policy along with the Annual report on CSR activities as required under the Companies (Corporate Social Responsibility Policy) Rules, 2014 has been appended as Annexure to this Report.
+Social Responsibility Committee had been fixed by the Board of Directors of your Company.
+The Company statutorily is not required to incur CSR spend, as the Company does not exceed the thresholds as prescribed under the Companies Act, 2013 and the rules made thereunder.
+The CSR policy along with the Annual report on CSR activities as required under the Companies (Corporate Social Responsibility Policy) Rules,

 14. NOMINATION AND REMUNERATION COMMITTEE

-As on the date of this report the Nomination and Remuneration Committee comprised of Capt B.S.
-Kumar (Independent Director) as the Chairman of the Committee and Dr. Jose Paul (Independent Director) and Shri Nikhil Naik (Nominee Director) were the other members of the Committee.
+B.S.
+Kumar (Independent Director) as the Chairman of the Committee, Dr. Jose Paul (Independent Director) and Mr. Nikhil Naik (Nominee Director).

 The Committee has formulated a policy on the Directors appointment and remuneration including recommendation of remuneration of the Key Managerial Personnel and other employees.
 The said policy has been enclosed as an Annexure to this Report.